carloseocandido/carloseocandido/README.md

 🔍 I have experience with **automated** and **functional testing**.
 💡 Previously worked as a **Delphi developer**.
 🌐 I build and consume APIs using **Node.js**, **Express**, and **Knex**, following best practices and design patterns.
-🛠️ I use testing tools like **Vitest** to ensure code quality and reliability.
+🛠️ I use testing tools like **Jest** to ensure code quality and reliability.
 🚀 I have basic knowledge of **Continuous Integration (CI)** and **Continuous Deployment (CD)**.

 ---